PR0M3TH3AN/SeedPass/README.md

 Logo and website coming soonish...

-SeedPass is a **BIP-85 Deterministic Password Generator** that securely generates, stores, and manages your passwords.
-Leveraging deterministic key derivation and integration with the Nostr network, SeedPass ensures your passwords are both robust and accessible across devices.
+**SeedPass** is a secure password generator and manager built on **Bitcoin's BIP-85 standard**.
+It uses deterministic key derivation to generate **passwords that are never stored**, but can be easily regenerated when needed.
+By integrating with the **Nostr network**, SeedPass ensures that your passwords are safe and accessible across devices.
+The index for retrieving each password is securely stored on Nostr relays, allowing seamless password recovery on multiple devices without compromising security.

 ---